Introduction

 Linking from the JSON-LD record to a rendering of the data, as opposed to some external web collection page about the object, can be done with the alternate

 property.
-In order to convey the media type of the page (very likely to be HTML), this can be added as the type
+In order to convey the media type of the rendering is HTML, the link object MUST have the type

 property.